EPCCed/ATI-ResComp-Service-docs/cray/introduction.rst

 This section explains how Urika's Early Access Service operates:

-#.
-There is one SAFE *Project Code* for the Early Access Service.
+- There is one SAFE *Project Code* for the Early Access Service.
-#.
-This *Project Code* can be obtained by contacting the Turing's Research Computing Service Manager via an email to research-computing-support@turing.ac.uk.
+- This *Project Code* can be obtained by contacting the Turing's Research Computing Service Manager via an email to research-computing-support@turing.ac.uk.
-#.
-There are no limitations on user disk quotas.
+- There are no limitations on user disk quotas.
-#.
-There is no batch queuing software provided.
+- There is no batch queuing software provided.
 A job will only execute if there are resources available.
 If sufficient resources are not available then the user will have to try and submit later.
-#.
-There is no procedure in place for resolving disagreements on resource usage and allocations.
+- There is no procedure in place for resolving disagreements on resource usage and allocations.
-#.
-There is NO backup on any of the 3 filesystems users have access to.
+- There is **no** backup on any of the 3 filesystems users have access to.
-#.
-There is NO disaster recovery.
+- There is **no** disaster recovery.

 .. _restrictions:

 Usage Restrictions
 ------------------

-#.
-Urika users must not make any public presentation or publish any paper or report on the Cray Urika-GX service, its hardware, software, or its performance without receiving prior express written consent from Cray.
+- Urika users must not make any public presentation or publish any paper or report on the Cray Urika-GX service, its hardware, software, or its performance without receiving prior express written consent from Cray.
 Users must provide any results from work on the Cray Urika-GX service, and the methodology as to how the results were obtained, to Cray.
 Cray is allowed to use such results used in marketing collateral; press releases, white papers, etc. Cray may share these results with Intel.
-#.
-Urika users must therefore not make any public presentation or publish any paper or report on the Cray Urika-GX service, its hardware or software or its performance without receiving prior express written consent from the Turing's Research Computing Service Manager
+- Urika users must therefore not make any public presentation or publish any paper or report on the Cray Urika-GX service, its hardware or software or its performance without receiving prior express written consent from the Turing's Research Computing Service Manager

 .. _training:

 Training Materials
 ------------------

-#. `Cray Urika-GX training course slides <https://cray.app.box.com/v/ati-training-dec-2017>`_, Cray, December 2017.
+- `Cray Urika-GX training course slides <https://cray.app.box.com/v/ati-training-dec-2017>`_, Cray, December 2017.
 An overview of the hardware, the software stack, use of applications (including Hadoop, Spark, Cray Graph Engine, Jupyter Notebooks), resource management and case studies.